Recent Posts

 What is an advance directive?

-An advance directive is a legal form that tells your health care providers what kind of care you want if you are too ill to express yourself.
+An advance directive is a legal form that tells your health care teams what kind of care you want if you are too ill to express yourself.
 Anyone over 18, regardless of state of health, can complete an advance directive.

 One type of advance directive, a power of attorney for health care, is preferred because it makes your care wishes known and designates a person to make decisions for you if you are unable to speak for yourself.
 In some states, this responsibly automatically is given to family members.
 In other states, like Wisconsin, it is not automatically assigned.
 The person you appoint is called your health care agent.